10log/BeamTrace2D/README.md

 **Controls:**
 - **Drag** source (red) or listener (blue) spheres to reposition
 - **Click** on the floor to move the listener
+- **Click** on a path or virtual source to select and highlight it (logs debug info to console)
 - **Drag** elsewhere to orbit the camera
 - **Scroll** to zoom in/out
 - **+/-** or arrow keys to change reflection order (0-6)
-- **B** to toggle between path rays and beam cones
+- **B** to toggle between path rays and virtual sources
+- **Room selector** to switch between Concord (L-shaped), Shoebox, and Auditorium rooms

 **Display:**
-- Paths/beams are color-coded by reflection order (green=direct, yellow/orange/pink/purple=reflections)
+- Paths/virtual sources are color-coded by reflection order (green=direct, yellow/orange/pink/purple=reflections)
 - Real-time performance metrics: path count, raycasts, cache hit rates
 - Timing breakdown: precompute, solve, and render times
 - Source/listener position controls with coordinate display